microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/ConfiguringSpatialAwarenessMeshObserver.md

 **Update Interval**

 The time, in seconds, between requests to the platform to update spatial mesh data.
 Typical values fall in the range of 0.1 and 5.0 seconds.

 **Is Stationary Observer**

 Indicates whether or not the observer is to remain stationary or to move and update with the user.

-When stationary, if the user moves further than the [Observation Extents](#observation-extents) away from the origin, there will be no mesh data calculated until the users moves closer back to the origin.
+If true, the *Observer Shape* with volume defined by *Observation Extents* will remain at the origin on startup.
+If false, the Observer space will follow the user's head as the shape's origin.

+There will be no mesh data calculated for any physical area outside of the Observer space as defined by these properties: *Is Stationary Observer*, *Observer Shape**, and *Observation Extents*.

 **Observer Shape**

 The observer shape defines the type of volume that the mesh observer will use when observing meshes.
 The supported options are:

-* [Axis Aligned Cube](#axis-aligned-cube) - A rectangular shape that stays aligned with the axes of the world coordinate system, as determined at application startup.
+* *Axis Aligned Cube* - Rectangular shape that stays aligned with the axes of the world coordinate system, as determined at application startup.
-* [User Aligned Cube](#user-aligned-cube) - A rectangular shape that rotates to align with the users local coordinate system.
+* *User Aligned Cube* - Rectangular shape that rotates to align with the users local coordinate system.
-* [Sphere](#sphere) - A spherical volume with a center at the world space origin.
-The X value of the [Observation Extents](#observation-extents) property will be used as the radius of the sphere.
+* *Sphere* - A spherical volume with a center at the world space origin.
+The X value of the *Observation Extents* property will be used as the radius of the sphere.

 **Observation Extents**

 The observation extents define the distance from the observation point that meshes will be observed.

-## Physics Settings
+### Physics Settings

 ![Mesh Observer Physics Settings](../../Documentation/Images/SpatialAwareness/MeshObserverPhysicsSettings.png)

-**Physics Lyer**
+**Physics Layer**

-The physics layer specifies which layer on which the spatial mesh objects will be placed in order to interact with the Unity Physics and RayCast systems.
-The Mixed Reality Toolkit reserves layer 31 by default for use by Spatial Awareness observers.
+The physics layer on which spatial mesh objects will be placed in order to interact with the Unity Physics and RayCast systems.

+> [!NOTE]
+> The Mixed Reality Toolkit reserves *layer 31* by default for use by Spatial Awareness observers.

 **Recalculate Normals**

 Specifies whether or not the mesh observer will recalculate the normals of the mesh following observation.
 This setting is available to ensure applications receive meshes that contain valid normals data on platforms that do not return them with meshes.

-## Level of Detail Settings
+### Level of Detail Settings

 ![Mesh Observer Level of Detail Settings](../../Documentation/Images/SpatialAwareness/MeshObserverLevelOfDetailSettings.png)